Halawany1/task_management/README.md

 ## Features

-- **Firebase Authentication:**  Implements user authentication functionalities such as Sign In, Sign Up, Change Password, and Profile updates using Firebase Authentication.
+- **Firebase Authentication:**  Implements user authentication functionalities such as Sign In and Sign Up using Firebase Authentication.
 -
 - **Task Management:** Allows users to create, update, delete, and manage tasks, stored securely in Firebase Firestore.